Walk Score: The Measure Of A Pedestrian-Friendly City

 Having this data, plus categorizing the results, gives residents concrete details to help determine what locations best match their needs for walkablilty.

 Read more about Walk Score and their methodology.
-Also, here’s a neat set of findings by Public Health Ontario, about the intersections between Walk Score and physical fitness, maladies, population density, and more!
+Also, here’s a neat set of Public Health Ontario findings about the intersections between Walk Score and physical fitness, maladies, population density, and more!

 Thanks for reading!